Michael Brennan betting profile: Sony Open in Hawaii - PGA TOUR

 1 Min Read

+Michael Brennan of the United States hits a tee shot on the third hole during the final round of the Grant Thornton Invitational 2025 at Tiburon Golf Club on December 14, 2025 in Naples, Florida.
+(Johnnie Izquierdo/Getty Images)

 Michael Brennan has not competed in the Sony Open in Hawaii in the past five years.
 He'll tee off at Waialae Country Club Jan.
-15-18 with an opportunity to make his mark in the tournament.
+15-18 with hopes of making his mark in the 2026 Sony Open in Hawaii.

 At the Sony Open in Hawaii